-- ➤ All copies of appraisal reports shall be addressed to the Appraisal Branch Manager and sent to Central Office at 200 Mero Street, Frankfort, KY, 40622. - ➤ The fee appraiser shall not submit any appraisal reports to the attorney.
+- All appraisal reports shall be addressed to the Appraisal Branch Manager at 200 Mero Street, Frankfort, KY, 40622. - ➤ Report shall be submitted to the Appraisal Branch Manager electronically. - ➤ The fee appraiser shall not submit any appraisal reports to the attorney. - The appraiser's invoice shall be submitted electronically with the appraisal report.